flutter/website/src/content/get-started/fwe/user-input.md

 ### Don't forget about accessibility!

 If you're building custom widgets, annotate its meaning with the `Semantics` widget.
-It provides descriptions, metadata,and more to screen readers and other semantic analysis-based tools.
+It provides descriptions and metadata to screen readers and other semantic analysis-based tools.

 > <i class="material-symbols" aria-hidden="true">slideshow</i> **Video**: